DH Debate Club Logo

 Never before has the youth been longer in school and universities.
 One cannot say that they are not educated; yet they as never before, thoughtlessly and irresponsibly, follow their dreams and impulsive feelings.

-The persistent Islamic immigration due to the rules of family reunion and the resident Muslims' high fertility will with mathematical certainty make Denmark a Muslim area already in this century, if the Danes do not take action, and it will be the end of Denmark's thousand-year old history.
+The persistent Islamic immigration due to the rules of family reunion and the resident muslims' high fertility will with mathematical certainty make Denmark a muslim area already in this century, if the Danes do not take action, and it will be the end of Denmark's thousand-year old history.

 Migrants on the move in Denmark in 2016.
 Photo Twitter.